coderefinery/talk-general/talk.md

 ## How to publish a Nature paper

-- Ask the Nature admins to give you access to their server
+- Ask the Nature IT admins to give you access to their server
 - Promise to submit a high quality paper in the right place and using the right format and style
 - Once you get access simply upload your article sources